MarquezProject/marquez/CONTRIBUTING.md

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.

-# Getting your changes approved
+# Getting Your Changes Approved

-Your PR must be approved and merged by a [committer](COMMITTERS.md).
+Your pull request must be approved and merged by a [committer](COMMITTERS.md).

 # Development